brizandrew/nicar-2022-javascript-103/lesson/4 – Your First Module.md

 }
 ```

-With the named exports ready, let's go into `src/renderArticle/index.js` and import just the headline for now.
+With the named exports ready, go into `src/renderArticle/index.js` and import just the headline for now.
 At the top of the page add the following:

 ```javascript
 // src/renderArticle/index.js